dpFHGR/NoSQL25/README.md

 ```
 python -m venv venv
 ```
-4. Navigate to the venv file:
+4. Activate the virtual environment you created:

   On MacOS/Linux:
 ```
 source venv/bin/activate
 ```
   Or on Windows:
 ```
 venv\Scripts\activate # On Windows
 ```